SusanMarricone/mdx-dev.github.io/_posts/2015-1-6-integration-testing-terminal-apps.md

       @output.push data.toString() # store raw data
 ~~~

-You'll notice the `waitForOutput`, we'll get to that in a bit.
+You'll notice the `waitForOutput`- we'll get to that in a bit.

 ## Input and Output